Cooperative Training of Descriptor and Generator Networks: Introduction

 Both steps can be powered by back-propagation.
 The algorithm is thus an alternating back-propagation algorithm.

-In Step D1, the descriptor net is dreaming by synthesizing images from the current model.
-In Step D2, the descriptor updates its parameters to make the dream more realistic.
+Intuitively, in Step D1 (Langevin revision), the descriptor network is dreaming by synthesizing examples from the current model.
+In Step D2 (density shifting), the descriptor updates its parameters to make the dream more realistic.

-The training algorithm for the generator net alternates between the following two steps \citep{HanLu2016}.
+The training algorithm for the generator network alternates between the following two steps \cite{HanLu2016}.
 We call it Algorithm G. See Figure \ref{fig:diagramG} for an illustration.

 {\bf Step G1 for Langevin inference}: For each observed example, sample the latent factors from the current posterior distribution by Langevin dynamics.
-We call this step Langevin inference because it infers the latent factors for each observed example, in order for the inferred latent variables to explain or reconstruct the observed examples.
+We call this step Langevin inference because it infers the latent factors for each observed example, in order for the inferred latent factors to explain or reconstruct the observed examples.

-{\bf Step G2 for reconstruction}: Updating the parameters of the generator net based on the observed examples and their inferred latent factors obtained in G1, so that the inferred latent variables can better reconstruct the observed examples.
+{\bf Step G2 for reconstruction}: Updating the parameters of the generator network based on the observed examples and their inferred latent factors obtained in G1 (Langevin inference), so that the inferred latent factors can better reconstruct the observed examples.

-Both steps can be powered by back-propagation.
-The algorithm is thus an alternating back-propagation algorithm.
+Again, both steps can be powered by back-propagation, and the algorithm is thus an alternating back-propagation algorithm.

-The training algorithm for generator net is similar to the EM algorithm \citep{dempster1977maximum}, where step G1 can be mapped to the E-step, and step G2 can be mapped to the M-step.
+The training algorithm for generator network is similar to the EM algorithm \cite{dempster1977maximum}, where step G1 (Langevin inference) can be mapped to the E-step, and step G2 (reconstruction) can be mapped to the M-step.
 It is an unsupervised learning algorithm because the latent factors are unobserved.

-In Step G1, the generator net is thinking about each observed example by inferring the latent factors that can reconstruct it.
+Intuitively, in Step G1 (Langevin inference), the generator network is thinking about each observed example by inferring the latent factors that can reconstruct it.
 The thinking involves explaining-away reasoning: the latent factors compete with each other in the Langevin inference process to explain the example.
-In Step G2, the generator net updates its parameters to make the thinking more accurate.
+In Step G2 (reconstruction), the generator network updates its parameters to make the thinking more accurate.

-Compared to Step D2, Step G2 is also a form of density shifting from the current reconstructed examples towards the observed examples, but it requires inferring the latent factors for each observed example.
+Compared to Step D2 (density shifting), Step G2 (reconstruction) is also a form of density shifting from the current reconstructed examples towards the observed examples, but it requires inferring the latent factors for each observed example.